-We provide a monthly webinar series that will feature key topics on LGBT health and will offer CME/CEU credit.
+We provide a monthly webinar series that will feature key topics on LGBT health.
+The webinars offer free CME/CEU credit and fulfill the ongoing training requirement of the Human Rights Campaign Foundation’s Healthcare Equality Index.
 To be informed of the dates for this series, sign up for our email updates.

 We offer closed captioning for our live webinars upon request.
 Please email us at least 5 business days before the webinar date if you are interested!

-- Faculty: Kevin Ard, MD, MPH, Division of Infectious Diseases, Massachusetts General Hospital, and Harvard Medical School
+- Faculty: Kevin Ard, MD, MPH, Massachusetts General Hospital & National LGBT Health Education Center